pioneers/PieCentral/shepherd/README.md

 Requirements:
 1. Field control is the sole source of truth about all that goes on in each match.
    That means Shepherd should produce a detailed audit log that can be read in case.
-2. The frontend should minimize the burden placed on the
+2. The frontend should minimize the burden placed on the operators.

 ## Getting Started